ibrahim85/EnglishBayImageAnalysis/README.md

 ---
 ## How to Run:
 To run model that classifies images into their corresponding weather conditions:
+(Original image files not included, please refer to sample_imgs folder to view original format)

 Recommended usage:
 ``` python3 WeatherClassifier.py -d -e ```